Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 King

-King is the most valuable chess piece on the chessboard.
-In chess, each side has only 1 king.
+The King is the most valuable chess piece on the chessboard.
+In chess, each side has only one king.

 A king can capture any piece but only up to one square.
 However, one king can’t capture another king in chess.